Last week, we introduced the first article in the series on eating disorders: Eating Disorders: Anorexia Nervosa.

 - Expand the food repertoire, which is often restricted in individuals with eating disorders such as bulimia nervosa.

-- Discourage adoption of vegetarianism or veganism, which can often be used to camouflage compensatory behavior (eg: diet).
+- Discourage adopting vegetarianism or veganism, which can often be used to mask compensatory behavior (e.g., dieting).

-- Avoid weighing yourself frequently.
-Limit the weighings to those carried out during follow-ups with the various health professionals.
+- Avoid frequent weighing.
+Limit weigh-ins to those done during follow-ups with various health professionals.

 - Aim to maintain body weight.
-The initial goals of treatment are to stop the binge eating behavior and to maintain body weight.
-At the start of treatment, restricting food intake for the purpose of weight loss may maintain or exacerbate the bulimic behavior.
-It is therefore best to wait after a period of remission of at least six months before aiming for weight loss in individuals with bulimia nervosa who are overweight or obese.
+The initial goals of treatment are to stop bulimic behavior and maintain body weight.
+At the beginning of treatment, restricting food intake to induce weight loss can maintain or exacerbate bulimic behavior.
+It is therefore preferable to wait after a remission period of at least six months before aiming for weight loss in individuals with bulimia nervosa who are overweight or obese.

 References